-Strapping airplane engines to car chassis is something that adventurous engineers and racing drivers have been doing since the early days of the automobile industry.
+Strapping an airplane engine to a car chassis is something that adventurous engineers and racing drivers with nerves of steel have been doing since the early days of the automobile.
 As the push for greater speed drove pioneers to find new ways to increase power and break new records, those who had the vision, or shall we say bravery, started to explore aero engines.
 Which naturally (of course) led to tank engines and the birth of this beast, a 1924 Minerva Liberty Special 27 litre V12, which is coming up for sale at Historics at Brooklands Auctions in September.

 Minerva was a Belgian luxury car manufacturer that existed from 1897 until 1956.
 They are perhaps better known for the Minerva Land Rover, built under license in the 1950s.
 But like many manufacturers of the time, they first started with bicycle production which lead to motorbikes and subsequently cars.

 Indeed such was the prestige of the brand a certain Charles S Rolls, who went on to co found Rolls-Royce, was a Minerva dealer in England.
 After WW1 Minerva focused on the luxury car market, producing large stately cars powered by Knight engines under license from America.

 Which brings us rather nicely to the car in hand, the Minerva Liberty Special 27 litre V12.
 This vast motor car is based on a Minerva 20 Cv chassis, to which has been fitted a behemoth 27 litre Liberty engine.
 Liberty were a well know aero engine manufacturer who also supplied engines for military tanks.
 The unit in the Minerva is a Liberty Mk2, which may have come from a decommissioned Cruiser, Cavalier or Centaur tank.